SAPikachu/nyapass/README.md

 ## Quick start (Ubuntu or other Debian-based system)

-Run following commands, and follow script guidence to setup nyapass server in minutes:
+Run following commands, and follow script guidance to setup nyapass server in minutes:

 ```bash
 sudo apt-get update && sudo apt-get install -y curl # Not needed if curl is already installed